 B. Duygu Özpolat

-I am a scientist working on stem cells and regeneration.
-The big question I want to answer is “What are the mechanisms of reproductive cell regeneration?”
+I am a Hibbitt Fellow at the Marine Biological Laboratory working on stem cells and regeneration.
+At my lab the big question we want to answer is “What are the mechanisms of reproductive cell regeneration?”
 Reproductive cells are the cells that become eggs and sperm, and then have the potential to give rise to a whole organism.
 Many organisms (such as hydra, flatworms, earth worms, or sea stars) regenerate their reproductive organs and reproductive cells as a part of whole body regeneration, while vertebrates lack this ability.
 The mechanisms of regenerating the reproductive cells are not understood but is one of the most impactful regeneration abilities.
 Understanding the mechanisms of regenerating this cell type would provide insight into the “mother of all stem cells”.

 About my artwork